 Forced Marriage Is An Offence In Nigeria.
 Daily Law Tips (Tip 680) by Onyekachi Umah, Esq., LL.M, ACIArb(UK).

 Unfortunately, the protections for a child under the Child’s Right Act of 2003 is not yet enforceable across all parts of Nigeria.
-Many states in the Northern part of Nigeria are yet to approve or enact the Child’s Right Act.
+Many states in the Northern part of Nigeria are yet to approve or enact the Child’s Right Laws.
 Forced marriage is not limited to children, there are cases where even adults are forced into marriages.

-This work reveals the new approach under the Violence Against Persons (Prohibition) Act/Laws which criminalize forced marriage in more states across Nigeria.
+This work reveals the new approach under the Violence Against Persons (Prohibition) Act/Laws which criminalizes forced marriage in more states across Nigeria.
 It focuses on the Nature of Marriage, Marriage and Consent in Nigeria, Lawful Bypass to Consent, Forced Marriage in Nigeria, Forced Marriage and Human Rights, Offence and Punishment for Forced Marriage and then ends with a recommendation.

 Marriage in Nigeria: